Study programme - MSc Aquaculture and Marine Resource Management

 Specialisation courses (12 ECTS)

 The MSc Aquaculture and Marine Resource Management offers three specialisations.
-In each specialisation, students follow two specialisation courses to deepen their knowledge of literature and scientific analysis, and to develop research skills relevant for the scientific discipline of the specialisation.
-This way, students obtain the level of knowledge needed to carry out a thesis or internship.
-Which courses are required varies among specialisations.
+In two specialisation courses you will deepen your knowledge of literature and scientific analysis, and you will develop research skills relevant for the scientific discipline of the specialisation.
+This way, you obtain the knowledge and skills needed for your thesis and internship.
 Click on the specialisations for more information.

 Electives (18 ECTS)

-The electives (optional courses) can be selected from any relevant MSc programme offered at Wageningen University & Research or any other academic institution (subject to approval).
+In the electives you can follow your own interests.
+You can select courses from any relevant MSc programme offered at Wageningen University & Research or other academic institutions (subject to approval).
 You could for example learn more about data science, algal biology, economics, etcetera.

 Academic Master Cluster (12 ECTS)

-The Academic Master Cluster is a compulsory part of every master’s at Wageningen University.
-Within the Academic Master Cluster of the master’s Aquaculture and Marine Resource Management, you can choose between three options:
+Within the Academic Master Cluster you can choose between three options:

 1. Academic Consultancy Training (9 ECTS) and Modular Skills Training (3 ECTS): In Academic Consultancy Training you will work in a group of students from different master’s programmes on an assignment for an external client.
 In this way, you can apply the knowledge you gained during your studies and experience what it’s like to work as a consultant.
 In Modular Skills Training you can select modules to work on specific skills that you would like to develop, like scientific writing, management skills or career orientation.